Bass Pro Shops: Wonders of Wildlife National Museum and Aquarium

+In February 2025, Newsweek recognized Wonders of Wildlife as Best Aquarium in its Readers' Choice Awards.

-In May 2025, Wonders of Wildlife was voted America's Best Aquarium for an unprecedented seventh time by USA Today readers, as part of its 10Best Readers' Choice Awards.
-The honor came on the heels of Newsweek recognizing Wonders of Wildlife as Best Aquarium in its Readers' Choice Awards in February 2025.
+In May 2026, Wonders of Wildlife was voted America's Best Aquarium for an unprecedented eighth time by USA Today readers, as part of its 10Best Readers' Choice Awards.

 Audubon International Signature Sanctuary

 All five golf courses at Big Cedar Lodge are designated as Audubon International Signature Sanctuary locations.
 The certification process includes an evaluation of land management practices and land use, multiple site visits, and the implementation of a Natural Resource Management Plan that covers wildlife conservation and habitat enhancement, water quality monitoring and management, integrated pest management, water conservation, energy efficiency, waste reduction and management, and green building products and procedures.
 Big Cedar Lodge is the only resort in the world that has all of its golf courses designated as Audubon International Signature Sanctuary locations.

 Thunder Ridge Nature Arena

 The Thunder Ridge Nature Arena sits on the 1,200 acre Thunder Ridge property at Big Cedar Lodge.
 This land was set aside as a nonprofit foundation.
 All proceeds from events held at the arena are used to enhance Thunder Ridge land and support conservation efforts.
 In July 2024, the Rolling Stones performed and demonstrated the region's capability to host major musical acts and attracted significant attention to the arena, indication its potential for large-scale entertainment event.